wheelercj/emailer/README.md

 ## public functions

-**contacts.load** - Loads contacts from a string.
+**contacts.load_from_str** - Loads contacts from a string.
 By default, each contact must be on its own line and must contain the comma-separated data specified in the Contact class (in contacts.py).
 A filter predicate can be provided to filter out some contacts.

 **emailer.create_email_message** - Creates an email message object.